EricOakford/SCI-Decompilation-Archive/pq2demo/readme.txt

 ### Police Quest II Demo (PQ2DEMO)
   Interpreter version 0.000.413

-  Tested to completion with no other known issues.
+  Tested to completion with only one known issue: the introduction text is too fast.